 - Punctures and general car damage

-Does Car Insurance Cover Off-Road Driving?
+Does Auto Insurance Cover Off-Road Driving?

 In 2018 alone, there were at least 3,500 off-road vehicle-related injuries, according to the U.S. Consumer Product Safety Commission (CPSC).
 Considering the many risks that come with off-roading, it is important to note that car insurance does not cover off-road driving, although there are exceptions.
 For instance, a car crash can happen off-road just like it can happen on the road, in which case your car insurance may cover it.
 However, it may not cover accidents that are related to off-road driving, such as rolling over a slope.
 This purely depends on the type of car insurance coverage you have.
 In the worst scenarios, driving a car on the side of a mountain instead of a highway can make you ineligible for insurance coverage for any related claims.

-Insurance Coverages That Are Available for Off-Roading
+What Insurance Coverages Available for Off-Roading?

 Since standard car insurance may not cover off-road vehicles, you should purchase an additional off-road policy that incorporates all the important coverage, including: